-Forces loyal to east Libyan commander advance on Sirte
+Forces loyal to east Libyan commander Haftar enter city of Sirte

-BENGHAZI, Libya (Reuters) - Libyan forces loyal to eastern-based commander Khalifa Haftar said on Monday they had advanced into positions around the city of Sirte in a bid to take control of it.
+BENGHAZI, Libya (Reuters) - Libyan forces loyal to eastern-based commander Khalifa Haftar said on Monday they had entered Sirte and had taken control of large parts of the coastal city.

-Capturing Sirte would be a important strategic gain for Haftar, who since April has been waging a military offensive on the capital, Tripoli, home to Libya’s internationally recognized Government of National Accord (GNA).
+Capturing Sirte would be an important strategic gain for Haftar, who since April has been waging a military offensive on the capital, Tripoli, home to Libya’s internationally recognized Government of National Accord (GNA).

 Sirte lies in the center of Libya’s Mediterranean coast, and has been controlled by GNA-aligned forces since they ejected Islamic State from the city with the help of U.S. air strikes in late 2016.

-Haftar’s self-styled Libyan National Army said they had taken areas surrounding Sirte including al-Qardabiya air base.
+Haftar’s self-styled Libyan National Army (LNA) said they had taken areas surrounding Sirte including al-Qardabiya air base, before moving toward the city center.

 “The army forces control all the districts surrounding the city of Sirte, and we are heading toward the heart of the city to complete its liberation,” said Khaled al-Mahjoub, an LNA spokesman.

+An LNA military source said forces from the city of Misrata had retreated.
+Misrata led the campaign against Islamic State and is a key source of military power for the GNA.

-A resident in the city center told Reuters by phone: “We can see convoys of LNA inside Sirte city ... they control large parts of the city now.
+A resident in Sirte city center told Reuters by phone: “We can see convoys of LNA inside Sirte city ... they control large parts of the city now.
 We also hear gunfire.”

 There was no immediate comment from GNA forces.

+Sirte, the birthplace of former Libyan leader Muammar Gaddafi, was taken over by Islamic State in early 2015, becoming the jihadist group’s most important base outside the Middle East.

+The city is just to the west of Libya’s oil crescent, a strip of coastline along which several key oil export terminals are located.
+Haftar’s forces seized the oil ports in 2016.

-Reporting by Ayman al-Warfalli and Ahmed Elumami; Writing by Aidan Lewis, Editing by William Maclean
+Reporting by Ayman al-Warfalli and Ahmed Elumami; Writing by Aidan Lewis, Editing by William Maclean and Gareth Jones